lyhue1991/eat_tensorflow2_in_30_days/README.md

 ```

-### 4. Writing style 🍉 of this book
+### 4. Writing Style 🍉 of This Book

 **This is a introduction reference book which is extremely friendly to human being.
 The lowest goal of the authors is to avoid giving up due to the difficulties, while "Don't let the readers think" is the highest target.**

 This book is mainly based on the official documents of TensorFlow together with its functions.

-However, the authors made a thorough restructuring and made a lot optimizations on the demonstrations.
+However, the authors made a thorough restructuring and a lot optimizations on the demonstrations.

 It is different from the official documents, which is disordered and contains both tutorial and guidance with lack of systematic logic, that our book redesigns the content according to the difficulties, readers' searching habits, and the architecture of TensorFlow.
 We now make it progressive for TensorFlow studying with a clear path, and an easy access to the corresponding examples.